m-dandrea/LAVA/README.md

 With the JupyterNotebook `data_exploration.ipynb` you can inspect the spatial data of your study region.
 In the second code cell just put the name of your study region as the folder with the preprocessed data is named.
 Additionally, put the right name of your landcover_source to fetch the correct legend and color dictionary.

+You need to run this notebook also to get the land use codes and the pixel size stored in seperate .json files.